 Once you understand that you are reading mythology, you can take a step back and see a much broader perspective, especially with the seemingly miraculous birth of Jesus in a manger by a virgin.
 This motif has been repeated numerous times in antiquity with numerous religions and god-men being spawned from it.
 We'll get into … Continue reading Why was Jesus born in a manger?

 Ninhursag (seen in the image at the beginning of this article) was the ancient Sumerian mother goddess of the mountains who was worshipped over 5,000 years ago (3000 BCE), and one of the seven great deities of Sumer (the major god of the Sumerian people).
 She is principally a fertility goddess.
 Temple hymn sources identify her as the "true and great lady … Continue reading Why do you call your Mama “Mama”?

 “There is no way of preserving the literal sense of the first chapter of Genesis without impiety and attributing things to God unworthy of Him.”
 Saint Augustine of Hippo, a Roman-African early Christian theologian and philosopher from Numidia whose writings influenced the development of Western Christianity and Western philosophy.
 “The Scriptures were of little use … Continue reading Adam & Eve, not the first power couple

-This one is painful to read from a literal perspective, especially for someone who has gone through the physical and emotional trauma of rape.
+Image Courtesy National Gallery of Art, Washington This one is painful to read from a literal perspective, especially for someone who has gone through the physical and emotional trauma of rape.
 I truly feel for anyone that has experienced that and wouldn't wish it on my worst enemy.
-Nonetheless, this story needs to be told and interpreted the way it was meant … Continue reading Incest and rape all wrapped up in one story.
+Nonetheless, this story needs to be told … Continue reading Incest and rape all wrapped up in one story.
 More Old Testament allegory.